utr1903/monitoring-lambda-with-opentelemetry/README.md

 while true; do; curl -X POST "https://mmzght1j5l.execute-api.eu-west-1.amazonaws.com/prod/create"; sleep 1; done
 ```

-At this point, you have deployed and instrumented the Golang service.
+4. At this point, you have deployed and instrumented the Golang service.
 To view this data in New Relic immediately run the following query in your account:

 ```bash
 SELECT * FROM Span WHERE instrumentation.provider = 'opentelemetry'
 ```
-After 5 minutes have passed since running the terraform script, navigate to **All Entities** in the New Relic platform and locate the service named `goland-lambda-delete-otel`
+After 5 minutes have passed since running the terraform script, navigate to **All Entities** in the New Relic platform and locate the service(s) named `golang-lambda-***-otel`

 </details>